persalteas/biorseo/Readme.md

 --rna3dmotifs                   Use DESC modules from Djelloul & Denise, 2008
---carnaval                      Use RIN modules from Reinharz & al, 2018 --3dmotifatlas                  Use the HL and IL loops from BGSU's 3D Motif Atlas (updated) -p [ --patternmatch ]           Use regular expressions to place modules in the sequence (requires --rna3dmotifs or --carnaval)
+--carnaval                      Use RIN modules from Reinharz & al, 2018 --3dmotifatlas                  Use the HL and IL loops from BGSU's 3D Motif Atlas (updated) --contacts			Use the library of motifs, created from RNA sequences linked to proteins provided by I. Chauvot de Beauchene of LORIA laboratory
+-p [ --patternmatch ]           Use regular expressions to place modules in the sequence (requires --rna3dmotifs or --carnaval)
 -j [ --jar3d ]                  Use JAR3D to place modules in the sequence (requires --3dmotifatlas)
 -b [ --bayespairing ]           Use BayesPairing2 to place modules in the sequence (requires --rna3dmotifs or --3dmotifatlas)